How we use cookies

 Professor Fernanda Pirie

-Professor of the Anthropology of Law, Centre for Socio-Legal Studies, University of Oxford
+Professor of the Anthropology of Law, Director of the Centre for Socio-Legal Studies, University of Oxford

 Share via